brett1cus/research-projects/ansible-molecule/instructions.md

         src: witcher_lines.txt
 ```

 As you can see, this picked up the deviant spaces quite nicely.
 Not exactly ground-breaking, granted, however it _is_ nice that we can check all yaml files in a role at once.
-More importantly, if you run an end to end test using `molecule test`, the linting will be picked up and the entire test fail:
+More importantly, if you run an end to end test using `molecule test`, the annoying spaces will be picked up and (by default) have the entire test fail:

 ```
 (molecule) [root@testserver simple_ansible_role]# molecule test